otroadoquin/mallet1files/README.md

 You should now have the Mallet program directory on your Desktop.

-**7)** Next, download the found data set that we will be using for the workshop from this page (https://drive.google.com/open?id=0BxwCuF-N-3FpLWVEVkxmM0JTWVU), drag and drop into the Mallet directory on the Desktop and unzip directly into it.
+**7)** Next, download the found data set that we will be using for the workshop from this page and linked above as ***text.zip*** drag and drop into the Mallet directory on the Desktop and unzip directly into it.
 Then, type the following to move into the Mallet directory:

 `bash-3.2$ cd /Users/youreid/Desktop/mallet-2.0.8RC3`